haskellfoundation/error-message-index/CONTRIBUTING.md

 ### Example Descriptions

 Example descriptions are written in Markdown with Pandoc-style metadata, just like message descriptions.
-They have only the `title` field.
+They have the obligatory `title` and optional `order` fields.
 All `.hs` files are shown in the list of files for the example.
 The `index.md` file should explain how the files illustrate the message.

+Examples are ordered according to their `order` field.
+Examples with no explicit `order` are shown last and examples with the same `order` will be shown in an unspecified order with respect to each other, but will appear before examples with a greater order.

 ## Reference: Technology choices